ChondroTextomics/ALRegulatorDiscovery/README.md

 ### 2. Set up an environment

-Each task has its own environment file under `envs/`.
+Each task has its own environment (Python or R).
+No container image (e.g. Docker) is provided.
+See [`envs/`](envs/) for setup instructions for each task.

 Install the one relevant to your use case, e.g.:

 ```bash
 python -m venv venv